 - “My sheep listen to my voice; I know them, and they follow me.
-I give them eternal life, and they shall never perish; no one can snatch them out of my hand.
+I give them eternal life, and they shall never perish; no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father’s hand” (John 10:27–29).

-- “Whoever lives and believes in me will never die” (John 11:26).
+- “Everyone who lives and believes in me shall never die” (John 11:26 ESV).

 What about the “unpardonable sin”?

 Jesus has just healed a demon-possessed man.
 The crowds think he might be the Messiah, but the Pharisees say that he drives out demons by the devil himself.
-So Jesus responds, “The blasphemy against the Spirit will not be forgiven” (Matthew 12:31).
+So, Jesus responds, “Blasphemy against the Spirit will not be forgiven” (Matthew 12:31).
 He repeats his warning: “Anyone who speaks a word against the Son of Man will be forgiven, but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come” (v.
 32).

 Peter could deny Jesus, Thomas could doubt him, and Paul could persecute his followers, yet they could be forgiven.
 But “blasphemy against the Spirit” cannot be forgiven, now or at any point in the future.
 This is the “unpardonable sin.”